-High-Earners are not always Good Savers - consider those High-Earners who arrived at that status via a unique job, like being a superstar athlete.
+High-Earners are not always Good Savers.
+Consider the late start many physicians experience, often not earning a significant income until their thirties.
+They might also face a pile of student debt.
+Consider those High-Earners that have arrived at that status via a unique job, such as a professional athlete.
 They could face a forced lifestyle change after their regular income goes away.
-In fact, many athletes are closer to financial normalcy than we think.
-They have a short career span, with high expectations for lifestyle assets like homes, private schools, and expensive cars.
-Athletes may also face significant health issues as they age.
-Earning a lifetime of income in a few months or a few years means making a lifetime of financial decisions just as quickly - and correctly.
+In fact, many professional athletes are closer to financial "normalcy" than we think.
+They have a short career span, plus lifestyle expectations including homes, cars, or the financial support of others.
+Earning a lifetime of income in a few years means making a lifetime of financial decisions just as quickly, but with less room for mistakes.

 Concern #4: Insurance

-High-Earners & Good Savers face unique risks, like the constant threat of expensive business or personal litigation, or the risk that a torn ligament could end a career.
+High-Earners & Good Savers face unique risks, like the threat of expensive business or personal litigation, or the risk that an injury could end their career.
 High-Earners & Good Savers take out additional insurance policies to protect themselves and their money.
 Examples include malpractice insurance, errors and omission insurance, umbrella insurance, and key man insurance.
-These are necessary items when purchased prudently; however, many insurance sales are based on a commission first, and their needs second or third.
+These are necessary items when purchased prudently; however, many insurance sales are based on a commission first, and buyer's needs second or third.

-Most High-Earners & Good Savers will accumulate assets and real property.
-Creditors have a certain right to come for those assets to satisfy a debt.
-Depending on the state, assets can be sheltered in certain retirement accounts or shielded in trust.
+High-Earners & Good Savers will naturally accumulate assets.
+Creditors have certain rights to come for those assets in order to satisfy a debt.
+Depending on the state, assets can be sheltered in retirement accounts or shielded in other ways.

 In the medical profession, physicians practice according to a familiar standard: “First do no harm.”
-It seems there should be a similar level of commitment for anyone who wants to advise you about your financial well-being, right?
-Unfortunately, not always.
-Financial advice remains subject to troublesome double standards.
-It’s still up to you to spot the subtle differences and heed the quality of advice accordingly.
+It seems there should be a similar level of commitment for anyone who wants to advise you on your financial wellbeing, right?

 This content is developed from sources believed to be providing accurate information.
 It may not be used for the purpose of avoiding any federal tax penalties.
 Please consult legal or tax professionals for specific information regarding your individual situation.
 The opinions expressed and material provided are for general information, and should not be considered a solicitation for the purchase or sale of any security.